1lubo/Tournament-Game-Generator/README.md

 ## Sample Program Execution #2

-Enter the number of teams in the tournament: 6
+***Enter the number of teams in the tournament: 6<br>
-Enter the name for team #1: AA
+Enter the name for team #1: AA<br>
-Enter the name for team #2: BB
+Enter the name for team #2: BB<br>
-Enter the name for team #3: CC
+Enter the name for team #3: CC<br>
-Enter the name for team #4: DD
+Enter the name for team #4: DD<br>
-Enter the name for team #5: EE
+Enter the name for team #5: EE<br>
-Enter the name for team #6: FF
+Enter the name for team #6: FF<br>
-Enter the number of games played by each team: 2 Invalid number of games.
-Each team plays each other at least once in the regular season, try again.
+Enter the number of games played by each team: 2<br>
+Invalid number of games.
+Each team plays each other at least once in the regular season, try again.<br>
-Enter the number of games played by each team: 6
+Enter the number of games played by each team: 6<br>
-Enter the number of wins Team AA had: 1
+Enter the number of wins Team AA had: 1<br>
-Enter the number of wins Team BB had: 4
+Enter the number of wins Team BB had: 4<br>
-Enter the number of wins Team CC had: 3
+Enter the number of wins Team CC had: 3<br>
-Enter the number of wins Team DD had: 4
+Enter the number of wins Team DD had: 4<br>
-Enter the number of wins Team EE had: 2
+Enter the number of wins Team EE had: 2<br>
-Enter the number of wins Team FF had: 7
+Enter the number of wins Team FF had: 7<br>
-The maximum number of wins is 6, try again.
+The maximum number of wins is 6, try again.<br>
-Enter the number of wins Team FF had: 5
+Enter the number of wins Team FF had: 5<br>
-Generating the games to be played in the first round of the tournament...
+Generating the games to be played in the first round of the tournament...<br>
-Home: AA VS Away: FF
+Home: AA VS Away: FF<br>
-Home: EE VS Away: BB
+Home: EE VS Away: BB<br>
-Home: CC VS Away: DD
+Home: CC VS Away: DD<br>

 The games generated from this example could also be the following:

-Home: AA VS Away: FF
+***Home: AA VS Away: FF<br>
-Home: EE VS Away: DD
+Home: EE VS Away: DD<br>
-Home: CC VS Away: BB
+Home: CC VS Away: BB<br>